DIPlib/diplib/README.md

 Available `make` targets:

-    <default>   # builds DIPlib and DIPimage MEX-files
+    <default>   # builds all targets
-    DIP         # builds the DIPlib library only
-    PyDIP       # builds the PyDIP Python module only (plus the DIPlib library) check       # builds the unit_tests program and runs it apidoc      # Doxygen HTML documentation for the library API install     # builds and installs DIPlib, PyDIP and DIPimage docs        # makes some PDF project documentation files tests       # deprecated -- old test functions
+    DIP         # builds the DIPlib library only DIPviewer   # builds the DIPviewer module only (plus the DIPlib library) PyDIP       # builds the PyDIP Python module only (plus the DIPlib library) DIPimage    # builds the DIPimage MATLAB toolbox only (plus the DIPlib library) check       # builds the unit_tests program and runs it apidoc      # Doxygen HTML documentation for the library API install     # builds and installs all targets docs        # makes some PDF project documentation files tests       # deprecated -- old test functions